Sass tutorial for beginners

 Live SASS Compiler

-Once you install the extension, you can easily compile your SASS files by clicking the "Watch SASS" button at the bottom.
+Once you install the extension, click the "Watch SASS" button at the bottom.
+This will automatically trigger the compilation process whenever you modify your SASS files.
 Sometimes the button may not appear; in this case, remember to try refreshing your editor.

 watch-sass.png

-After compiling is complete, you can see the generated CSS files in the CSS folder in your directory.
+After compiling is complete, you can see the generated CSS files in your project directory.

 Features